 VHH Research Seminar – Session 2: Dziga Vertov’s Blood for Blood (1941) in the Interval of Fall 1941

 Presentation by John MacKay

 In the second session of CERCEC's H2020 "Visual History of the Holocaust" Research Seminar, John MacKay (Yale University, Film and Media Studies/Slavic Languages and Literatures) speaks about Vertov's Blood for Blood (1941).

 Thursday, 25.02.2021, 16:00 to Thursday, 25.02.2021, 18:00

-In the first session of this research seminar, Natascha Drubek-Meyer (Free University of Berlin/ Fonte Stiftung, Peter Szondi-Institut Berlin) speaks about "The Making of Majdanek – Cemetery of Europe (1944)".
+In the first session of CERCEC's H2020 "Visual History of the Holocaust" Research Seminar, Natascha Drubek-Meyer (Free University of Berlin/ Fonte Stiftung, Peter Szondi-Institut Berlin) speaks about Majdanek.

 Annual VHH Consortium Meeting

 Tuesday, 23.02.2021, 15:00 to Wednesday, 24.02.2021, 19:00